-The International Cello Institute (ICI) is a unique, three-week summer program that provides a structured curriculum of lessons, masterclasses and workshops for advanced cellists.
+The International Cello Institute (ICI) is a unique, three-week summer program (July 11 to August 2) that provides a structured curriculum of lessons, masterclasses and workshops for advanced cellists.
 During the institute students work alongside featured cello instructors and performers.
 Each summer we feature different artists and teachers from around the world.
 ICI is held on the beautiful campus of St. Olaf College, situated in the charming town of Northfield, Minnesota.
 ICI provides a nurturing environment for cellists to grow in technical knowledge, musical skill, and passion.
 In addition to in-depth study and multiple performance opportunities on campus and in the greater Northfield community, students get priority seating at our faculty artists concert series (CELLOici) which takes place in Minneapolis and draws a full audience from the greater Twin Cities.

 We encourage advanced cellists of all ages to apply to our program.
 ICI invites a mix of talented high school, undergraduate, and graduate students.
 Occasional exceptions are made on a case-by-case basis for young students who are playing advanced repertoire.
 This intensive three-week session gives students the opportunity to gain performance experience and focus closely on major repertoire for the cello.